 Parents can request a SEND Review meeting to discuss their child’s progress and effectiveness of SEND provisions with an SEND Specialist.

-The Academy has SEND Governors who help assess the overall effectiveness of extra learning support provisions, to ensure they are fit for purpose.
+The Academy has SEND BET Governors who help assess the overall effectiveness of learning support provisions, to ensure they are fit for purpose.

 Staff receive regular training and are kept up to date with changes and developments relating to SEND, the school maintains membership of national organisations which promote good practice within the SEND area.